ALL Americans aged 6 months and older are eligible to receive vaccines. Find up-to-date information about regional vaccine clinics.

-Since these mRNA vaccines has only been on the market for a year, it isn’t possible to know the long term effects.
+Since these mRNA vaccines has only been on the market for a short period of time, it isn’t possible to know the long term effects.
 However, this type of vaccine, an mRNA vaccine, has been extensively studied as a cancer treatment.

-Why was the Johnson & Johnson vaccine paused?
+Why is the Johnson & Johnson vaccine no longer available?

-Recent reports have linked the Johnson and Johnson vaccine to the development of “vaccine induced prothrombotic immune thrombocytopenia” (VIPT), identified by 6 people developing blood clots – literally one in a million, as more than 6 million Johnson & Johnson vaccines have been given.
+Back in 2021, reports linked the Johnson and Johnson vaccine to the development of “vaccine induced prothrombotic immune thrombocytopenia” (VIPT), identified by 6 people developing blood clots – literally one in a million, as more than 6 million Johnson & Johnson vaccines had been given.
 Obviously, this is a very low risk, but deployment was paused for 11 days to evaluate the data.
-As of April 24, the pause was lifted, and the vaccine is being given again in the United States.
+As of April 24, 2021, the pause was lifted, and the vaccine was given again in the United States.
 You can read more about the FDA and CDC decision to resume administering the vaccine here.